Alumni Profile: Reeves Gabrels

 What are the set lists like?

 It's been across the board spanning the Cure's 30-year history.
 We've gone very deep into their catalogue, including some B-sides they haven't played live before.
-When I checked out album by album, at least a couple of songs on every album went into the mainstream consciousness.
+When I checked out [their catalogue] album by album, at least a couple of songs on every album went into the mainstream consciousness.
 The audience is just amazing to see, probably 12-year-olds to people into their '60s, all singing along.

 What about your time with David Bowie?